-- "The Woman of the Snow": A woodcutter encounters the yuki-onna spirit and is spared on the condition that he tell no one of his experience.
+- "The Woman of the Snow": A woodcutter (Tatsuya Nakadai) encounters the Yuki-onna spirit and is spared on the condition that he tell no one of his experience.

-- "Earless Ho'ichi": A blind musician who specialzes in the historical saga "The Tale of the Heike" has to make a command performance.
+- "Earless Ho'ichi": A blind musician who specializes in the historical saga The Tale of the Heike has to make a command performance.

 - "In a Cup of Tea": An unfinished story about a samurai who sees someone else's reflection, and a possible reason the story was unfinished.

 Kwaidan won a special jury prize at Cannes in 1965 and received a Best Foreign Film Oscar nomination.

 Tropes seen in this film include: